-3.6.
-Cultivate strong partnerships outside the housing sector to promote research and informed decision making and to leverage funding and support for multi-sector approaches to increasing access to affordable housing.
+3.4 Cultivate strong partnerships outside the housing sector to promote research and informed decision making and leverage funding and support for multisector approaches to increase access to affordable housing.

-OHFA will remain focused on nurturing relationships with community organizations, academic institutions, and governmental agencies to further the development of innovative housing solutions that seek to improve outcomes for vulnerable Ohioans.
+OHFA will remain focused on nurturing relationships and sharing expertise with community organizations, academic institutions, and governmental agencies.
+By leveraging such collaborative partnerships, OHFA will further the development of innovative housing solutions that seek to improve outcomes for vulnerable Ohioans and expand the availability of accessible and affordable housing throughout the state.

-3.7.
-Enhance OHFA's housing equity strategies through research and data analysis.
+3.5 Enhance OHFA's housing equity strategies through research and data analyses.